Veera-DevOps-Projects/CI-CD-Infrastructure-Bash-Packer-Terraform-AWS/README.md

 # CI/CD Infrastructure deployment using Terraform, GitHub Actions with custom machine images by Packer

-In this repository, I talk about CI/CD, it’s benefits along with Immutable infrastructure and it’s advantages.
-Then I create **4 GitHub Actions workflows** for creating machine images using **Packer**.
-After that, I deploy a multi-tier network using **Terraform** configuration and utilize custom machine images to **deploy CI/CD infrastructure**.
+In this repository, I discuss about CI/CD, it’s benefits along with Immutable infrastructure and it’s advantages.
+Then I set up **four GitHub Actions workflows** for creating machine images using **Packer**.
+After that, I deploy a multi-tier network using **Terraform** configurations and utilize custom machine images to **deploy CI/CD infrastructure**.
 Infrastructure deployment was carried out by GitHub actions workflows.
 Finally, I clean up and remove the deployment using destroy workflow.

 ## CI/CD and it's benefits